elixir-desktop/desktop/guides/your_first_app.md

 # Your first Desktop App

-To initialize a Desktop Application you will need to add this to your application:
+To convert a barebones Phoenix Live View example to a Desktop Application you will need to add this to your application:

 1. Add a Desktop.Window child to your supervision tree on startup.
 E.g. in `application.ex`